 Children with Anxiety

 Anxiety can greatly impact quality of life for adults and children alike.
-And children with anxiety often display physical and behavioral signs different than adults such as restlessness, recurring headaches, withdrawing from family, or refusing to go to school.
+And children with anxiety often display physical and behavioral signs different than adults; like restlessness, recurring headaches, withdrawing from family, or refusing to go to school.

 If you have a pediatric practice, in addition to anxiety being common in children, anxiety is particularly high in children with ADHD and autism.
 Researchers found that 41% of children with ADHD had anxiety and/or depression.
 According to a research paper published in Neuropsychiatry, “up to 80% of children with ASDs experience clinically significant anxiety, with high comorbidity rates for social phobia, generalized anxiety disorder (GAD), obsessive-compulsive disorder (OCD) and separation anxiety disorder (SAD) (30, 35, 37 and 38%, respectively).”